nu6790gamer/Valorant-Spoofer/README.md

 ### Valorant Spoofer Update
-> Working in Windows 10 - 11 only // not Support windows 7-8
+> Working in Windows 10 - 11 only

 ***